Aguero double fires Man City to victory over CSKA

 The Khimki Arena pitch, CSKA's temporary home with the Luzhniki stadium being redeveloped for the 2018 World Cup, was passed fit to play, despite heavy rain this month which left large threadbare areas.

-CSKA were ordered by UEFA to stage their home game against Plzen on October 2 in St Petersburg due to the condition of the playing surface.
+CSKA were ordered by UEFA to stage their home game against Plzen in St Petersburg due to the condition of the playing surface.
 (Writing by Justin Palmer, editing by Alison Wildey)

 Wales manager Chris Coleman is the right man to guide the country to their first World Cup finals since 1958, winger Gareth Bale has said.